yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

     [epfl-lara/rust-stainless on Github](https://github.com/epfl-lara/rust-stainless)

-While the main architecture and infrastructure of the frontend already existed, this project adds numerous features and refactors, in particular it adds the capability to extract type classes in the Scala-Stainless sense from Rust's traits and their implementations.
-To illustrate that, consider Listing
-\ref{code1} that describes equality as an abstract class.
+While the main architecture and infrastructure of the frontend already existed, this project adds numerous features.
+In particular, the primary goal of the project was to add the capability to extract type classes in the Scala-Stainless sense from Rust's traits and their implementations.
+To illustrate that, consider Listing \ref{code1} that describes equality as an abstract class.

 ```{.scala label="code1" caption="Type class with attached laws in Scala."}
 abstract class Equals[T] {